serenagrl/ansible-kubernetes/docs/configure-semaphore.md

 > [!CAUTION]
 > The automation process is currently not compatible with _ansible-vault_ values and will terminate with errors.
 If you want to use _ansible-vault_ values for sensitive information, please set them in the repository on the Semaphore server only **after you have created the Semaphore project**.

-You can customize the installation of the Semaphore project by changing the values in the [`/roles/semaphore/register/vars/main.yaml`](../roles/semaphore/register/vars/main.yaml) variable file or pass them in the [`setup-semaphore-project.yaml`](../setup-semaphore-project.yaml) playbook as in the below example:
+You can customize the installation of the Semaphore project by passing in the values referred in the [`/roles/semaphore/register/vars/main.yaml`](../roles/semaphore/register/vars/main.yaml) roles variable file to the [`setup-semaphore-project.yaml`](../setup-semaphore-project.yaml) playbook as shown in the below example:

 ```yaml
 - name: Creates a new ansible-kubernetes project in Semaphore